tomisacat/CodableDefault/README.md

 # CodableDefault

 Swift macros that make `Codable` decoding tolerant of missing or `null` JSON fields by applying compile-time default values, while leaving required properties strict.
+Use `@Default(_:transform:)` to clamp, normalize, or validate resolved values after decode.
 Custom JSON key names are supported via `@Default(_:codingKey:)` or a hand-written `CodingKeys` enum.

 ## Motivation

 API responses often omit keys or send `null` for optional configuration fields.
-With plain `Codable`, you typically need manual `init(from:)`, property wrappers, or post-decode merging. **CodableDefault** keeps models declarative: mark fields with `@Default`, attach `@CodableDefault` to the type, and the macro generates decoding logic for you.
+With plain `Codable`, you typically need manual `init(from:)`, property wrappers, or post-decode merging. **CodableDefault** keeps models declarative: mark fields with `@Default`, attach `@CodableDefault` to the type, and the macro generates decoding logic for you — including optional post-decode transforms when you need to shape or validate the final value.

 ## Requirements